• Services Top

 Risk Management System

-The Group manages risks with a system whereby a Risk owner*1 and a Risk manager*2 are appointed for each risk factor, and risk owners or risk managers report the status of relevant risk items to the Executive Committee and also to the Board of Directors and the Audit & Supervisory Committee when necessary, in order to ensure effectiveness of Enterprise Risk Management (ERM).
+The Group manages risks with a system whereby a Risk owner*1 and a Risk manager*2 are appointed for each risk factor who collaborate across divisions (domestic business, overseas business, sales development division, corporate division).
+Risk owners or risk managers report the status of relevant risk items to the Executive Committee and also to the Board of Directors and the Audit & Supervisory Committee when necessary, in order to ensure effectiveness of Enterprise Risk Management (ERM).

 Risk Factors and the Implementation Status of Our Measures